zip520123/Eventogy/README.md

 Alamofire make the url caches for us.
 We don’t need to save data into db for offline.
 I still write save data to db function in case you want to see. :)

+# FeedBack from Eventogy:

+I would like to thank you for taking the time to talk to us and for completing the task.
+I regret to inform you that we have decided not to progress further with your application.

+Unfortunately, your code did not meet our minimum coding standards.
+Although the code was well executed, it lacked in a proper file management structure.
+The model would have benefited from better execution as it can result in duplicated and unmanageable code.

+I wish you every success with your job search.
+Thanks again for your interest in our company and I hope that maybe one day our paths will cross again.